 Managing CRA Debt: Choosing the Right Solution

-If you need CRA debt help, your two main legal options are a Consumer Proposal or Bankruptcy.
+If you need CRA debt help, your two main legal options are a Consumer Proposal or Bankruptcy.- A Consumer Proposal lets you repay a portion of your tax debt through affordable monthly payments.

 - Bankruptcy will eliminate unsecured CRA debt when repayment is not realistic.